 Pull up banners are not exactly a new marketing tool but remain one of the most effective.
 A means of marketing a company, event or promotion, they have the ability to catch the eye and entice business.
 Better still, they do so without breaking the bank.

-The advancement of technology and online advertising was believed to have lessened the appeal of pull-up banners.
+The advancement of technology and online advertising was believed to have lessened the appeal of custom banners.
 Instead their popularity and impact endures.
 We’ve taken a look at a few reasons why...

 To begin with pull-up banners – or roller banners if you prefer – are easy to assemble.